 Laboratory Learning Outcome and Aligned Practical / Tutorial Experiences.
-II.

-Sr No Laboratory Experiment / Practical Titles / Tutorial Titles Number of hrs.
-Relevant COs 1 To visit the institute building to study different components of building, types of Structures, etc. 02 1 2 Observing the models, specimen of different types of foundations 02 1 3 To set out Foundation Plan on ground for load bearing structure.
-02 2 4 To set out foundation plan on ground for framed structure.
-02 2 5 To visit building construction site to understand construction of substructure.
-06 2 6 To visit building construction site to understand construction of super structure, plastering and painting work.
-06 4,5 7 To draw different components of building observed in site visit (as built drawing) 02 2,3,4,5 8 Sketches to be drawn on drawing sketch book(any TWO) A. Brick masonry - Plans & elevation of English bond and Flemish bond for one, one & half, two brick thick wall.
-B. Doors - Plan, elevation & section of fully panelled, glazed, flush, collapsible, revolving doors, rolling shutters C. Window - elevation and section of a louvered window-centrally hung ventilator, glazed window and window with aluminum frame and sliding glass shutter D. Stairs (Plans only) : straight, quarter turn, half turn, open well, doglegged, spiral, bifurcated, circular.
-04 3,4,5 9 Group activity of model making like scaffolding, formwork, centering.
-(Any one) 04 5
+Sr No Laboratory Learning Outcomes Laboratory Experiment / Practical Titles / Tutorial Titles Number of hrs.
+Relevant COs LLO 1.1 Suggest the type of structure with justification.
+To visit the institute building to study different components of building, types of Structures, etc. 02 1 LLO 1.2 Select type of foundation on a particular site Observing the models, specimen of different types of foundations 02 1 1 4 LLO1.3 Set foundation plan for load bearing structure To set out Foundation Plan on ground for load bearing structure.
+02 2 4 LLO1.4 Set foundation plan for framed structure To set out foundation plan on ground for framed structure.
+02 2 5 The contract of the contract o construction of substructure.
+06 2 LLO 1.6 Describe the procedures in construction of superstructure, plastering and painting.
+To visit building construction site to understand construction of super structure, plastering and painting work.
+06 4,5 7 LLO 1.7 Draw built drawing To draw different components of building observed in site visit (as built drawing) 02 2,3,4,5 LLO 1.8 Draw various types of masonry ,doors, windows and stairs Sketches to be drawn on drawing sketch book(any TWO) A. Brick masonry - Plans & elevation of English bond and Flemish bond for one, one & half, two brick thick wall.
+B. Doors - Plan, elevation & section of fully paneled, glazed, flush, collapsible, revolving doors, rolling shutters C. Window - elevation and section of a louvered window-centrally hung ventilator, glazed window and window with aluminum frame and sliding glass shutter D. Stairs (Plans only): straight, quarter turn, half turn, open well, doglegged, spiral, bifurcated, circular.
+04 3,4,5

-III.
-Suggested Micro Project / Assignment/ Activities for Specific Learning / Skills Development (Self Learning):
+9 LLO 1.9 select the relevant type of scaffolding Group activity of model making like scaffolding, formwork, centering.
+(Any one) 04 5 Total 30

-- 1. Collect the relevant information of recent technologies in building construction and prepare a report on it. - 2.
+- II.
+Suggested Micro Project / Assignment/ Activities for Specific Learning / Skills Development (Self Learning): - 1.
+Collect the relevant information of recent technologies in building construction and prepare a report on it. - 2.
 Identify the different types of cracks and remedial measures and submit a report on case study. - 3.
 Collect the relevant information of different techniques of demolition of existing structure and submit a report on it. - 4.
 Carry out a market survey for various water proofing materials and write a report on it. - 5.
 Prepare a summary report with reference to content in any one part of National building Code.

-IV.
+III.
 Specification Table:

-Unit Tonio Titlo Distribution of Theory Marks No Topic Title R Level U Level A Level Total Marks 1 Introduction 4 - 4 8 2 Construction of Substructure 6 4 4 14 3 Construction of Superstructure 6 6 4 16 4 Building Communication and Ventilation 8 4 4 16 5 Building Finishes Floors and Roofs 6 6 4 16 Total 1 70
+Unit Tonio Titlo Distribution of Theory Marks No Topic Title R Level U Level A Level Total Marks 1 Introduction 4 4 8 2 Construction of Substructure 6 4 4 14 3 Construction of Superstructure 4 4 4 12 4 Building Communication and Ventilation 4 4 4 12 5 Building Finishes Floors and Roofs 4 6 4 14 Total 60

-V. Assessment Methodologies/Tools
+IV.
+Assessment Methodologies/Tools

-Rubrics for continuous assessment based on process and product related performance indicators ( marks)
+Rubrics for continuous assessment based on process and product related performance indicators (\\\ marks) (TH 40 marks + 25PR)